Animenosekai/nasse/docs/Getting Started.md

 When a user needs to be logged in, the "Authorization" header needs to be set to the login token provided when logging in.

-Alternatively, the "nasse_token" parameter and "__nasse_token" cookie can be used, but these won't be prioritized.
+Alternatively, the "test_token" parameter and "__test_token" cookie can be used, but these won't be prioritized.

 If the endpoint is flagged for a "verified only" login, the account won't be fetched from any database, but the token will be checked.